near/docs/docs/tutorials/contracts/crossword/crossword.md

 # Getting started

-In this tutorial we'll get a testnet account, use NEAR CLI to add a key to our computer's file system, and set up the basic skeleton of a Rust smart contract.
+In this tutorial we'll get a testnet account, use NEAR CLI to add a key to our computer's file system, and set up the basic skeleton of an AssemblyScript smart contract.

 ## Getting a testnet account